Arcodiant/StarDocs/docs/topics/ships/components/swap-components.md

 1. Move your ship and the physicalised component to a safe location where you can use a [tractor tool](../../fps/equipment/tractor-beam.md).

+    Components in your local inventory can be retrieved via the Freight Elevators in your hangar.

     > ***Note:*** You typically can't use tractor beams in an armistice area, but this restriction is lifted in hangars and on landing pads.